 - Understanding and/or appearing at the hearing.

-For assistance, please contact one of our Gold Coast divorce lawyers.
+For assistance, please contact one of our team of divorce lawyers on 1300 749 709.